 Open Mon-Fri, 8.30am-5pm.
 If you believe a vulnerable adult is experiencing or at risk of any type of abuse, report your concerns to the Croydon Council Adult Abuse Reporting Line.
 You can also make a report online: Safeguarding adults form | Croydon Council

 Croydon Police Station: 101

 Non-Emergency Crime and Incident Reporting Line.
 You can report any non-emergency crime or incident to your local police station.
 Find Croydon Police Station at 71 Park Lane, Croydon CR9 1PB.

 National Domestic Violence Helpline: 0808 2000 247

 The helpline can give support, help and information over the telephone 24 hours a day.

 24-hour advice line for non-emergency medical advice, including out of hours.
-In an emergency, call 999.

 24 hour freephone helpline for people in Lambeth, Southwark, Lewisham and Croydon going through a mental health crisis and those who care for them.